eleinis/eleinis/README.md

 - 👋 Hi, I’m @eleinis
-- 🌱 I’m interested in learning how plants respond to changes in climate
+- 🌱 I’m interested in learning how plants respond to changes in their environment

 <!---
 eleinis/eleinis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.